 For one-time reporting:

 1. The NF sends Nnwdaf_AnalyticsInfo_Request to NWDAF, indicating request for analytics for congestion in a specific location.
 The NF can request statistics or predictions or both.
-The type of analytics is set to user data congestion analytics for transfer over user plane, control plane, or both, the Target for Analytics is set to "any UE" and Analytics Filter set to include a location (e.g. ECGI, TA) and an indication to provide the list of applications that contribute the most to the traffic.
+The Analytics ID is set to "User Data Congestion" for transfer over user plane, control plane, or both, the Target of Analytics Reporting is set to "any UE" and Analytics Filter Information set to include a location (e.g. ECGI, TA) and an indication to provide the list of applications that contribute the most to the traffic.